 After you put it together, you will need to either paint the hive with two coats of exterior paint or stain it and then coat it with a clear polyurethane.

 This will help to weatherproof and extend the life of the beehive.

-You only need to paint the outside of the hive, not the inside!
+You only need to paint the outside of the hive, not the inside.

-It’s smart to start with two hives, so you will need to buy two beehives.
+To do this, you will need to buy two beehives.

-You will be able to manage both colonies better than just having one hive.
+First off, you will be able to manage both colonies better than just having one hive.

 If both hives are acting similarly, then it’s probably typical behavior.

 Also, if one colony becomes weaker and loses bees, you will have the option to add bees from the stronger hive to the weaker hive.

 If you have only one hive and something happens, it will be difficult to help it.

 If it dies off completely, you may have to wait months to start again.